realworldbooks/Grokking_Software_Architecture/Chapter 04/Python/section_4_4_anti_patterns/after_rich_domain_thin_controller/README.md

 This Python project demonstrates the "After" state of a professionally structured Layered Architecture.
 It resolves the "Fat Controller" and "Anemic Domain" anti-patterns by isolating business rules into a **Rich Domain Model** and coordinating data via a **Service Layer** (Orchestrator).

 ## Architectural Highlights
+* **Logical Layering, Not Tiers**: This project is structured logically into four distinct layers (Presentation, Business Logic, Data Access, and Domain).
+Because they all run within the same physical process during execution, this is a Layered Architecture rather than an N-Tier architecture.
 * **No Framework Magic Needed**: Unlike C# (`.csproj`) or Java (`pom.xml`), this pure Python implementation requires no heavy configuration files to demonstrate N-Tier separation.
 * **The Composition Root**: The `presentation/main.py` file sits at the very top of the architecture.
 It is responsible for wiring all layers together via Dependency Injection before executing the application.
 * **Secure Data Lookup (Source of Truth)**: The `OrderRequest` DTO now only accepts an `item_id` and `quantity`.
 The `OrderService` securely fetches the official item price from the `SqlItemRepository`, preventing clients from manipulating prices via the API.